 WHAT YOU WILL STUDY

-The AS course comprises of one unit coursework, consisting of three projects.
-These projects explore rural and urban environments, personal space and a mock examination question.
-A-Level comprises of a personal creative investigation unit and an exam course work unit.
+Year 2 (A Level) – Personal creative investigation unit and an exam course work unit.
 A-Level students will exhibit their work professionally in the Priestley summer show.

 HOW YOU WILL BE ASSESSED